Current Status

 Noise meausrents concern individual leaf blowers, where the concern is with the equipment in general.
 Gas leaf blowers are indisputable toxic and harm people and the environment.
 The only solution is ban on both sale and use based on scientific evidence.

-The urgent, wide-ranging and complex effects on health of low frequency sound is underestimated by these current bills.
+The urgent, wide-ranging and complex effects on health from low frequency sound is underestimated by these current bills.

 Low frequency sound is more harmful than excessive decibels